 In addition, this analysis helps in relationship marketing by providing information on the profitability of specific customers versus their servicing costs.
 In this way, businesses can plan their strategies in such a way as to increase the lifetime value of customers and the total profit.

-Put simply, customer profitability analysis is an important tactic that helps companies assess how much profit is generated from a particular customer segment.
-The lifetime value and customer acquisition cost can be used in this method to distinguish an advantage between profitable customers over unprofitable customers.
+Customer profitability analysis is a key tactic that helps companies assess profit generated from specific customer segments.
+Lifetime value and customer acquisition cost distinguish profitable customers from unprofitable ones.

-It expands on customer demographics and customer behaviour by studying the profitability of the client/customer or the specific customer group.
-This also impacts how customers and businesses relate, hence relationships with customers are improved.
+This analysis expands on customer demographics and behavior by studying the profitability of individual customers or groups.
+It enhances how customers and businesses relate, thereby improving customer relationships.

 Identifying profitable and non-profitable customers

-Some customers will prove to be more profitable in the longer term considering their purchasing pattern, socio-economic status and cost to serve.
-Customer segments with strong profit potential have to be supported by an appealing customer relationship strategy.
-However, in case of low anticipated profit per customer, such customers might be of little value and call for readjustment of resources.
+Some customers prove more profitable long term due to purchasing patterns, socio-economic status, and cost to serve.
+Customer segments with strong profit potential should be supported by appealing relationship strategies.
+Customers with low anticipated profit may require resource realignment.

 By balancing risk and analyzing value over the lifetime of the customer, a business can budget better and add value as well as increase profits.